Microsoft Inspire Q&A

 Q: The conference starts at 8:45 every day, I’ll be fine to leave at 8:30!

 A: No way Pedro!
-There are over 30,000 attendees this year, and everyone wants to get to the Inspire conference centre via the fastest route possible.
+With such huge numbers of attendees, everyone wants to get to the Inspire conference centre via the fastest route possible.
 You need to be measured, think ahead on how you will get somewhere, and then add on half an hour for any unexpected traffic queues!
 Take a look at a map, plan your routes, book things – don’t think “it’ll be fine” you might miss something super important just because you didn’t leave early enough to get there!

 Q: What about what to wear?

 A: Considering your dress code is essential to both efficiency and comfort.
-July is likely to be in the high 30°s, but this is a business conference after all, so to be taken seriously we don’t advise walking around in a floral shirt and swim shorts.
+July is likely to be in the high 30°s or even hotter, but this is a business conference after all, so to be taken seriously we don’t advise walking around in a floral shirt and swim shorts.
 Smart, yet casual and comfortable works well.

 Q: Are the Corenotes important?